youngwinds/ccd3/OptionReference.md

 When name is `scaleLinear`,like this demo.

-There are three optional options:
+There are 3 optional options:

 1. `extent ` which default to false
 2. `reverse ` which default to false